koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Component is a layer to define components.
-Host components are provided by a renderer. these components start with a lower case.
-They are processed by a renderer.
+Host components are provided by a renderer. these components start with a lower case and they are processed by a renderer.

 Reconciler is a layer of React core.
-It manages updates and call functions of a host config.
-It enables many features like Hooks, Suspense, and Concurrent Mode.
+It manages updates and call functions of a host config and it enables many features like Hooks, Suspense, and Concurrent Mode.

 Finally, Renderer is a layer for a host environment.
 So when we create a custom renderer, we have to implement this.